 If the filter is heavily soiled, you may feel warm air coming out the back of the unit.
-A clogged filter forces the air conditioner to work harder to keep the house cool.
-This will lead to more frequent air conditioning repairs and ultimately shorten the life of the unit.
-Reduce the load by simply changing the AC filter regularly.
+A clogged filter forces the air conditioner to work harder to keep the house cool, leading to more frequent repairs and ultimately shortening the life of the unit.
+Reduce this load by changing the AC filter regularly.
 If you're trying to understand your system better, you might be wondering if your oven filter and AC filter are the same.
 Find out if there is a difference between your air conditioner and oven filter and why filters are so important for your HVAC system.